rohm1/jQuery.sortable/README.md

 jQuery.sortable
 ===============

-A jquery plugin to drag, drop and sort elements
+A jQuery plugin to drag, drop and sort elements

 ##How to use##